Liposuction is the removal of excess body fat by suction using special surgical equipment. A plastic surgeon typically does the surgery.

 Liposuction may or may not require a hospital stay, depending on the location and extent of surgery.
 Liposuction can be done in an office-based facility, in a surgery center on an outpatient basis, or in a hospital.

 After the surgery, bandages and a compression garment are applied to keep pressure on the area and stop any bleeding, as well as to help maintain shape.
 Bandages are kept in place for at least 2 weeks.
-You will need the compression garment for several weeks.
+You will likely need the compression garment for several weeks.
+Follow your surgeon's instructions on how long it needs to be worn.

 You may feel sensations such as numbness or tingling, as well as pain, for weeks after the surgery.
 Walk as soon as possible after surgery to help prevent blood clots from forming in your legs.
 Avoid more strenuous exercise for about a month after the surgery.